 Considering our Google Tag Manager workshop?
 Given the hands-on nature of this workshop and its focus on Google Analytics related tags, we recommend that attendees take our Google Analytics courses first or have a working knowledge of Google Analytics.
 This way attendees are familiar with the concepts in Google Analytics, and then learn how to implement them in Google Tag Manager.
 If you cannot take one of these other courses, please be familiar with the following concepts: pageviews vs events, custom dimensions and their available scopes, and default reports in Google Analytics (All Pages, Top Events, Real Time, and Goal Overview).

-Currently our only Google Tag Manager course, we call this a 101 because we start at the very beginning.
+We call this a 101 because we start at the very beginning.
 However, by the end of the day, you’ll have done it all – everything needed for a full site implementation.

 This course is designed to introduce beginner to advanced concepts, with immediate takeaways like tracking file downloads and form submissions as well as more complicated implementations like eCommerce and custom information about users.